 Background:

 Often it is helpful or necessary to consult with content or clinical experts when handling APS cases.
 Nearly every state APS system reported in the APS Survey that they had some access to legal consultation.
 Over half of the states surveyed reported that they have access to physicians, while over 60% indicated that they had access to mental health professionals as well as nurses and physician assistants.
 The APS Survey also noted that, while financial exploitation is one of the top areas in APS, access to forensic specialists and accountants were not available in over 60% of the states.
 Several states, but not all, indicated that they could consult with law enforcement, faith-based groups, the attorney general’s office, and domestic violence agencies.

+To address the scarcity of expert resources for APS client assessment, especially in rural areas, Burnett et al. (2018) created a Forensic Assessment Center Network that uses a web-based portal and low-cost videophone technology to connect an APS agency and its clients to a centralized geriatric and elder mistreatment expert medical team for virtual in-home assessments.
+The authors suggest it can serve as a model for fostering state protective agencies and medical professional collaborations.
+The authors highlight that the technology makes it easier to gather data, access records, complete evaluations, and transmit reports, which facilitates timely provision of assessments.
+In addition, it streamlines communication, makes the process quicker, and helps prevent unexpected process delays, such as reports being lost in the mail.
+The authors note that virtual assessments also increase timeliness and efficiency by dissolving geographic barriers that limit expert availability and increase assessor travel time, and offers a way to enhance collaborations.

+Access to trained forensic personnel remains a challenge for state APS systems.
+Brink et al. (2015) studied the differences in child welfare case determinations between cases that went to a multi-disciplinary team and cases that went to Child Protective Services (CPS).
+The authors suggest that the results highlight the importance of the forensic interview in CPS decisions of child sexual abuse, and the potential role for child advocacy centers in providing trained professionals to conduct a high-quality interview during the initial assessment.
+The findings may also support the use of forensic interviewing in APS cases.

 Guideline:

 It is recommended that APS systems dedicate sufficient resources and develop systems and protocols to allow for expert consultation from outside professionals in the fields identified as most needed by APS workers, including, but not limited to: